Something has shifted.

 Testimonials

-“Her accurate analyses of situations, combined with her forthright style of communication, have allowed me to capitalize on some incredible opportunities, as well as to avoid several disastrous pitfalls.”
+"Her analysis combined with her forthright communication allowed me to capitalize on some incredible opportunities and avoid several disastrous pitfalls."

 FAQs